rsnodgrass/pymcintosh/README.md

 Based on [pyxantech](https://github.com/rsnodgrass/pyxantech).

+# THIS IS IN DEVELOPMENT - DOES NOT WORK YET!!!

 ## Support

-Visit the [community support discussion thread](https://community.home-assistant.io/t/mcintosh-dayton-audio-sonance-multi-zone-amps/450908) for issues with this library.
+Visit the [community support discussion thread](https://community.home-assistant.io/t/mcintosh/450908) for issues with this library.